tob-har/one_sample_osc/README.md

 The open the DAW of your choice and find your plugins under VST/tob-har/

-The Plugins are made possible thanks to Camomile by Pierre Guillot https://github.com/pierreguillot/Camomile
+The Plugins are made possible thanks to Camomile by Pierre Guillot:

+https://github.com/pierreguillot/Camomile